On the Stability of General Bayesian Inference: A paradigm for inference and stability

-The implicit robustness to outliers exhibited by the \textBD-Bayes is illustrated in the bottom right of Figure \ref{Fig:norm_t_neighbourhood_predictives}, where, unlike the \KLD-Bayes, the \textBD-Bayes continues to captures the distribution of the majority of observations under outlier contamination. \cite{jewson2018principles} argued that updating in a manner that is automatically robust to outliers, removes the burden on the \DM to specify their beliefs in a way that is robust to outliers is removed.
+The implicit robustness to outliers exhibited by the \textBD-Bayes is illustrated in the bottom right of Figure \ref{Fig:norm_t_neighbourhood_predictives}, where, unlike the \KLD-Bayes, the \textBD-Bayes continues to captures the distribution of the majority of observations under outlier contamination. \cite{jewson2018principles} argued that updating in a manner that is automatically robust to outliers, removes the burden on the \DM to specify their beliefs in a way that is robust to the possible existence of occasional outliers.
 The results of the coming sections provide a formal rationale for adopting this methodology to provide stability to the canonical model choice and departures from the \DGP.

 While Bayesian inference has been proposed minimising several alternative divergences including the Hellinger divergence, $\alpha$-divergence, and the \TVD \citep[e.g.][]{hooker2014bayesian,jewson2018principles,knoblauch2020robust} such methods require a non-parametric density estimate, prohibiting their use for high-dimensional problems with continuous data.
 We restrict our attention to local methods not requiring such an estimate and in particular to the \textBD and \KLD.
-The $\gamma$-divergence \citep{fujisawa2008robust} has also been shown to produce robust inference without requiring a non-parametric density estimate \citep{hung2018robust,knoblauch2022generalized} and in general behaves very similarly, see Section \ref{App:gammaD}.
+The $\gamma$-divergence \citep{fujisawa2008robust} has also been shown to produce robust inference without requiring a non-parametric density estimate \citep{hung2018robust,knoblauch2022generalized} and in general behaves very similarly, see Section B.1.

+There also exists scoring rules that tailor inference towards improved predictive performance \citep{loaiza2021focused}.
+However, our focus here is on stably learning about the \DGP in order to facilitate general decision-making without a specific prediction goal in mind.